junhao12131/blaze/README.md

 blaze::mapreduce<size_t, size_t>(samples, mapper, "sum", count);
 std::cout << 4.0 * count[0] / N_SAMPLES << std::endl;
 ```
-This use case will incur huge memory consumption and have extremely slow performance for conventional MapReduce implementation.
+For conventional MapReduce implementations, this use case is usually not efficient and consumes large amount of memory.
-However, with `blaze`, the above code will have similar memory consumption and performance as a carefully-optimized implementation using parallel for loops.
+However, with `blaze`, the above code will have similar memory consumption and achieve similar performance as a carefully-optimized implementation using parallel for loops, without dealing with raw threads or cross-node communications.

 ## Benchmarks